fire-archive/2014cyberpunkjam/readme.md

 Entry by Ernest (iFire) Lee
 All rights reserved.

 Concept: You build your towers to attack the downwards core.
-The towers slowly grow, but they can be attacked
+The towers slowly grow, but they can be attacked with giant lasers and rocket packets.

 The ui taken on the right side of the screen with a vertical selector.